WVD Admin - A native administration Gui for Windows Virtual Desktop

 Azure resource permissions

 To image template VMs and to rollout new session hosts the service principal needs permission to the resource groups containing your session hosts (or are the target for these).

 Open the Azure portal and go to the resource groups.
 Go into each resource group, click “Access control (IAM)” -> select “Add” -> Add role assignment.
-Select “contributor” and search in “select” for your service principal name.
+Select “contributor” (“owner” for resource groups you want to use for the Spring Release to allow adding users and groups) and search in “select” for your service principal name.
 Click the principal and save the settings.

 Do the same for the other resource groups.
 It’s a good way to have several resource groups: